oslabs-beta/LogYard/README.md

 # <img width='20px' src='./public/Icon.png'/> Use Our Product

-In order to start logging in your application and using LogYard the LogYard GUI, follow the steps below to install the proper dependencies.
+In order to start logging in your application and using the GUI, follow the steps below to install the proper dependencies.

 ## 1. Logging Packages